Do I Have an Age Discrimination Case?

 Ageism is incredibly harmful to workers and often negatively impacts their careers.
 While federal legislation only protects workers older than 40, age discrimination affects both older and younger workers.
 While employers may incorrectly assume older workers are less flexible and not technologically savvy, they may stereotype younger individuals as lazy and less skilled.

 Understanding U.S., state and local age discrimination laws can help you recognize whether you may have been a victim of ageism.
-If you believe you have an age discrimination case, you should file a charge of discrimination and lawsuit.
+If you believe you have an age discrimination case, you may file a charge of discrimination and a lawsuit.

 U.S. Age Discrimination Laws